deka6pb/yii2-geocoder/README.md

 Installation
 ============

-This document will guide you through the process of installing Yii2-autoparser using **composer**.
-Installation is a quick and easy three-step process.
+This document will guide you through the process of installing Yii2-geocoder using **composer**.

 Download Yii2-geocoder using composer
 -----------------------------------------